History and Mission

 ReSource is non-sectarian and is not affiliated to any cultural organisation.
 Our counsellors are not required to assent to any dogma or beliefs; they are drawn from many different backgrounds.
 ReSource strongly believes in the autonomy and rights of the individual whilst recognizing the need to be a contributing and fulfilled member of society.
 Counsellors are expected to acknowledge the value and dignity of every human being regardless of race, sex, age, sexual orientation, beliefs, or socioeconomic background.
 Moreover, there is an additional intrinsic principle: the acceptance of and empathy with the client.

 In the past years, we are specialised in offering services for marriages and partnerships which are in the process of breaking up.
 It is a confidential process designed to help separating couples reach their own mutually acceptable agreements regarding the ongoing arrangements for their children and/or the resolution of financial matters.
 It is a form of assisted negotiation in which a trained, impartial mediator facilitates both parties to communicate and negotiate in a dispute.
-Now, we offer an array of mental health services which target at providing a more holistic support for anyone who is having mental health issues.
+Now, we offer an array of mental health services which target at providing a more holistic support for anyone who is experiencing mental health issues.